zelalem-ux/Expense-Tracker/README.md

-# Expense Tracker (React)
+# Expense Tracker In ReactJs

-This is a React version of the [vanilla JS Expense Tracker](https://github.com/zelalem-ux/Expense-Tracker/).
+Expense Tracker in Reactjs (https://github.com/zelalem-ux/Expense-Tracker/).
 It uses functional components with hooks and the context API

 ## Usage
 ```